Bean: History

 Beans in an early cultivated form were grown in Thailand from the early seventh millennium BCE, predating ceramics.
 Beans were deposited with the dead in ancient Egypt.
 Not until the second millennium BCE did cultivated, large-seeded broad beans appear in the Aegean region, Iberia, and transalpine Europe.
-In the Iliad (8th century BCE), there is a passing mention of beans and chickpeas cast on the threshing floor.
+In the Iliad, written in the 8th century BCE, there is a passing mention of beans and chickpeas (μελανόχροες ἢ ἐρέβινθοι) cast on the threshing floor.

+Cowpeas (Vigna unguiculata), which include black eyed peas, were domesticated in sub Saharan Africa during the second millennium BCE.

 The oldest-known domesticated beans in the Americas were found in Guitarrero Cave, Peru, dated to around the second millennium BCE.
 Genetic analyses of the common bean Phaseolus show that it originated in Mesoamerica, and subsequently spread southward.

 Most of the kinds of beans commonly eaten today are part of the genus Phaseolus, which originated in the Americas.
 The first European to encounter them was Christopher Columbus, while exploring what may have been the Bahamas, and saw them growing in fields.
 Five kinds of Phaseolus beans were domesticated by pre-Columbian peoples, selecting pods that did not open and scatter their seeds when ripe: common beans (P. vulgaris) grown from Chile to the northern part of the United States; lima and sieva beans (P. lunatus); and the less widely distributed teparies (P. acutifolius), scarlet runner beans (P. coccineus), and polyanthus beans.

 Pre-Columbian peoples as far north as the Atlantic seaboard grew beans in the "Three Sisters" method of companion planting.
 The beans were interplanted with maize and squash.
 Beans were cultivated across Chile in Pre-Hispanic times, likely as far south as the Chiloé Archipelago.